jordenc/org.telegram.api.bot/README.md

 - Support for "official" Homey image tokens
 - Homey SDK v2 version
 - Support for multiple chat ID's
-- Support for group chats
+- Support for group chats (only possible to send messages to the group, messages from the group to Homey are NOT read)
+- The "/ask insert_question_here" function is no longer available
 - This update breaks your flows from the previous version.

 **Version 0.1.6**